rustomax/rust-iterators/README.md

 // output: 1 2 3 4 5 6 7 8 9 10
 ```

- The code above will print a series of numbers from `1` to `10`, and not include the last number `11`.
-In other words, the `..` produces an iterator that is inclusive on the left and exclusive on the right.
-In order to get a range that is inclusive on both ends, you use the `..=` notation:
+Note that `1..11` is inclusive at the start and exclusive at the end.
+If you want a range that includes both endpoints, use the `..=` notation:

 ```rust
 for i in 1..=10 {